Prikshit77/Encryptix/README.md

 Performance evaluation using accuracy and classification report

 ### Files
-iris_flower_classification.py: Main script for model training and evaluation. iris_data.csv: Dataset used for training and testing.
+Task 3.csv: Main script for dataset, model training and evaluation.

 ## Contributing
 Feel free to submit issues or pull requests if you have improvements or fixes.
 Please make sure to follow the project's coding standards and provide clear commit messages.